Difference between Mutable and Immutable in Python | Data Types

 - user-defined classes (unless specifically made immutable)

-Now examples of Immutable Data type in Python.
+Now examples of Immutable Data types in Python.

 All the variables having the following data types are immutable.